Children's Village (New York)

-The Children's Village, formerly the New York Juvenile Asylum, is a private, non-profit residential treatment facility and school for troubled children.
-It was founded in 1851 by 24 citizens of New York who were concerned about growing numbers of street children in New York.
+The Children's Village, formerly the New York Juvenile Asylum, is a private, non-profit residential treatment facility and school for endangered youth.
+It was founded in 1851 as a public-private venture between the State Legislature and 24 citizens of New York who were concerned about growing numbers of street children in New York.
 The necessity for such an institution was first proposed by the Association for Improving the Condition of the Poor, which helped to get it started.
+It has since expanded its programs to support children and families in various capacities.

 Purpose

-Hundreds of homeless and runaway children were present on the streets of New York at the time, and many of them were arrested every year.
+Hundreds of homeless and runaway children were present on the streets of New York in the early 1850s, and many of them were arrested every year.
 As part of its mission "to care for, train, and morally uplift a mixed group of the City's poor children," the New York Juvenile Asylum provided housing, education, and reform for those children, and eventually placed them in apprenticeships.
 It provided a non-punitive alternative for children who had been arrested, and taught disobedient or unoccupied children "self-discipline of body, mind, and heart."
 In its earliest days it was not particularly effective, and became primarily a place to house disruptive children.

-The mission and purpose of the Children's Village has evolved from its origins in the 1800s, and it now exists to "work in partnership with families to help society's most vulnerable children so that they become educationally proficient, economically productive, and socially responsible members of their communities."
+The mission and purpose of The Children's Village has evolved from its origins in the 1800s.
+In 2016 its website noted that its mission was to "work in partnership with families to help society's most vulnerable children so that they become educationally proficient, economically productive, and socially responsible members of their communities."
+By 2025 it said that it "is committed to the wellbeing of children, teens, and families by advocating for, strengthening, and reuniting families; building community partnerships; creating innovative programs; and connecting people to resources that focus on equity, basic needs, and human rights."